dotnet/dotnet-monitor/documentation/configuration.md

   }
 ```

-When `dotnet-monitor` is in `Listen`, you have to configure .NET processes to connect to `dotnet-monitor`.
+When `dotnet monitor` is in `Listen`, you have to configure .NET processes to connect to `dotnet monitor`.
 You can do so specifying the appropriate environment variable on your .NET process

 ```powershell
 $env:DOTNET_DiagnosticPorts="dotnet-monitor-pipe,suspend"